 Who Knew Staying Fit Could Be So Much Fun?

 No matter the season, there are always plenty of things to do in Saugatuck and endless opportunities to enjoy Mother Nature.
-From a laid back stroll along Oval Beach, to the more rigorous climb up Mt.
-Baldhead, to a stunning hike through the Saugatuck Dunes State Park’s extensive network of trails . . . exploring our villages on two feet is a great way to go.
+Enjoy a laid back stroll along Oval Beach or the more rigorous climb up Mt.
+Baldhead.
+Take a stunning hike through the Saugatuck Dunes State Park’s extensive network of trails.
+Exploring our villages on two feet is a great way to go.

 Of course, there’s always the option for exploration on two wheels.
 Whether you arrive with a bike of your own or rent one once you’re, it’s easy to glide back and forth between the towns — and along the lakeshore — to take in all the action.
 Leave the car behind and simply bike your way to dinner or a show.
 Map out a gallery tour and set out for a ride.
 Or, loop your way further out into the countryside where farm stands, orchards, vineyards, and artist studios provide excellent opportunities for respite.